Cartan ribbonization and a topological inspection: Conclusions

-In this paper we recover the conditions for the existence of proper rollings of one surface on another [3-6] -- in particular the condition that the two contact curves, that are generated from the rolling, have identical geodesic curvature.
+In this paper we recover the conditions for the existence of proper rollings of one surface on another \cite{nomizu1978, Kobayashi1963, tuncer2007, cui2010} -- in particular the condition that the two contact curves, that are generated from the rolling, have identical geodesic curvature.
 This follows from defining the standard rollings as rigid motions in $\mathbb{R}^3$ that are conditioned partly via their instantaneous rotation vectors and partly via the obvious condition of contact between the mentioned track curves on the respective surfaces, i.e.~common speed of the contact point along the tracks and common tangent planes at the instantaneous point of contact.

 Surfaces are then approximated by a mesh of ribbons.
 Rolling a surface on a plane and using the Cartan developments of curves allow us to construct developable ribbons that have common tangent planes everywhere along the curve of contact on the surface.
-In this way we may approximate the surface not just by one such developable surface but by a full set of developable ribbons.
-In short the surface is ribbonized by flat ribbons which have center-curve contact with the surface.
-This is a clear asset in comparison with the much used method of triangulations, which typically only give discrete point contact with the surface.
-For example, the topology of the surface can be read off from a ribbonization as easy as from a triangulation or from a Morse function foliation:
+In this way we may approximate the surface not just by one such developable surface but by a full set of ribbons.
+In short, the surface is ribbonized by flat ribbons which have center-curve contact with the surface.
+This is a clear difference in comparison with the much used method of triangulations, which typically only give discrete point-contact with the surface.
+In the same way as for triangulations, defining a measure of ``goodness'' of a Cartan ribbonization is dependent on the actual application.
+Different methods for designing surfaces by developable patches within a desired global error bound have been developed in \cite{liu2007a,liu2009a,tang2016a,rabinovich2018a}.
+For Cartan ribbonizations, this is an interesting problem, which we have addressed by introducing a local measure of goodness for the approximation of the surface along a single ribbon.